Flooring installer, Kaiwhakanoho papa

 You need

-- to do an apprenticeship and get a New Zealand Certificate in Flooring Installation (Level 4) or Timber and Composite Flooring (Level 4) or Flooring Surface Preparation (Level 4) or similar
+- to do an apprenticeship in floor installation and get a New Zealand Certificate in Flooring Installation (Level 4) OR a New Zealand Certificate in Timber and Composite Flooring (Level 4) OR a New Zealand Certificate in Flooring Surface Preparation (Level 4) or similar

 You may need